Fashiar/Filler-Detection-System/README.md

 # Filler-Detection-System
-Filler detection System to Detect, Classify, and Segment the Composite Fillers (Fibers and Particles)
+Filler Detection System (FDS) to Detect, Classify, and Segment the Composite Fillers (Fibers and Particles)

-This project used the Mask-RCNN to detect and classify two types of fillers (fibers and particles) from artifically generated SEM images To run the demo successfully, follow the steps shown below:
+Here, we used the Mask-RCNN as the backbone of FDS to classify, detect and segment two types of fillers (fibers and particles) from artifically generated SEM images.
+To run the demo successfully, follow the steps shown below:

 1. Run the "simulate_image_with_annotation.py" file to synthesize the images